siahuat0727/bag-of-tricks/README.md

 then slightly modify your code.

 Just a simple reminder here.
-For detail, have a look at the simple and clean demo code `main.py` instead of the hints below.
+For detail, please have a look at the simple and clean demo code `main.py` instead of the hints below.

 ### 1. Cosine learning rate